litmuschaos/litmus-go/experiments/generic/node-io-stress/README.md

 </tr>
 <tr>
 <td> Node IO Stress </td>
-<td> This experiment causes a disk resource exhaustion on the Kubernetes node.
-The experiment aims to verify resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable due to lack of Memory resources. </td>
+<td> This experiment causes disk stress on the Kubernetes node.
+The experiment aims to verify the resiliency of applications that share this disk resource for ephemeral or persistent storage purposes. </td>
 <td>   <a href="https://docs.litmuschaos.io/docs/node-io-stress/"> Here </a> </td>
 </tr>
 </table>